QI Program's Function/Process

 Value-Based partnerships with select health systems and large providers designed as enhanced partnerships to increase the quality of care, patient/member experience with care and reduce costs.
 The goal is to achieve measured quality improvement and increase affordability for the provider's patient population.
 The program is designed similarly to the shared savings programs but with increased provider/plan collaboration and synergy.

-Commercial lines of business are accredited by the NCQA.
+The Commercial line of business is accredited by the National Committee for Quality Assurance (NCQA).
 The Quality Management Department, through the QI program, continuously monitors all applicable business areas to ensure their compliance with the most current NCQA Health Plan Accreditation standards and guidelines.
-The QI Accreditation Team provides education, assessment and feedback to business areas for continual readiness in between reaccreditation cycles.
-The Accreditation Team monitors compliance with standards on an ongoing basis and reports the status of accreditation activities at least quarterly to the QIC.
+The Quality Department's Accreditation Team provides education, assessment and feedback to business areas for continual readiness in between reaccreditation cycles.
+The Accreditation Team monitors compliance with standards on an ongoing basis and educates applicable business areas on changes to the standards annually.